pjtunstall/mad/docs/framework.md

 ## 4. Elements and code that affects them

 All the game elements defined in `index.html` are shown here.
+(Note: this is correct for the version that the framework was applied to.
+There have been some minor changes in the main version since.)
 They're all labeled here by id, except for the `info-box`s, which are anonymous and labeled by class.
 To adapt them to `overReact`, we'd need to give them ids too.
 They all have tag `div`, except for `game-over`, which is a `h1`.

 ```
 game